 Are you a Gettysburg College psychology major interested in developing, implementing, and empirically examining ways for students to support one another in our department?
-Starting Fall 2021 several psychology majors will be hired each semester to take the lead in fostering mutually-beneficial peer-mentoring relationships with other students, in the Psychology P.A.L.S.
+Several psychology majors will be hired each semester to take the lead in fostering mutually-beneficial peer-mentoring relationships with other students, in the Psychology P.A.L.S.
 (Peer And Learning Support) project.

 POSITION DUTIES AND RESPONSIBILITIES: